seanshahkarami/sage-data-rework/bme680-example/README.md

 This is an example of how we might archive BME680 data as Parquet files.

+You will need to pip install sage-data-client and download duckdb to run these.

 In order to run the example, you do:

 ```